-The prognosis in an observational study of T2D in Sweden demonstrated how cardiovascular risk and mortality is dependent on the number of uncontrolled risk factors.
-Multifactorial intervention is needed to target these risk factors with lifestyle modification, including smoking cessation support, dietary counseling, physical activity, and pharmacologic intervention.
-Studies in people with T2D and early CKD demonstrated the long-term benefit of multifactorial intervention on the development of microvascular and macrovascular complications and mortality.
-Ongoing trials may offer new opportunities.
+Among persons with type 2 diabetes (T2D), cardiovascular risk and mortality are dependent on the number of uncontrolled risk factors.6 Multifactorial intervention is needed to target these risk factors with lifestyle modification, including smoking cessation support, dietary counseling, physical activity, and pharmacologic intervention.
+Multifactorial intervention in T2D reduced the onset and progression of diabetic kidney disease, compared to currently recommended care.
+In addition, studies in people with T2D and early CKD demonstrated the long-term benefit of multifactorial intervention on the development of microvascular and macrovascular complications and mortality.^{8,9} We have seen reduction in progression of CKD in T2D with angiotensinconverting enzyme inhibitors (ACEi)/angiotensin II receptor blocker (ARB), sodium-glucose cotransporter-2 inhibitors (SGLT2i), and nonsteroidal mineralocorticoid receptor antagonists (MRA), as discussed in subsequent sections, as well as with endothelin receptor antagonists.
+Ongoing trials may offer additional new opportunities.10